freqtrade/freqtrade/docs/includes/pairlists.md

 When used in the chain of Pairlist Handlers in a non-leading position (after StaticPairList and other Pairlist Filters), `VolumePairList` considers outputs of previous Pairlist Handlers, adding its sorting/selection of the pairs by the trading volume.

-When used on the leading position of the chain of Pairlist Handlers, it does not consider `pair_whitelist` configuration setting, but selects the top assets from all available markets (with matching stake-currency) on the exchange.
+When used in the leading position of the chain of Pairlist Handlers, the `pair_whitelist` configuration setting is ignored.
+Instead, `VolumePairList` selects the top assets from all available markets with matching stake-currency on the exchange.

 The `refresh_period` setting allows to define the period (in seconds), at which the pairlist will be refreshed.
 Defaults to 1800s (30 minutes).
 The pairlist cache (`refresh_period`) on `VolumePairList` is only applicable to generating pairlists.